 Formatting for a physical book is also more complicated than for ebooks.
 I’d stare at books on my shelves, trying to work out font type, font size, and whether I should go for white or cream paper.
 I knew that if I got it right no one would notice, but if I chose wrong it would be glaringly obvious.
 When I got my copy though, and nestled it between Jane Austen and Stuart MacBride on my bookshelf, I really felt like a ‘proper’ author.

 Self-publishing is not an easy option or vanity exercise.
 It is hard work.
-You must become expert in fields that may previously have held no interest for you.
+You must become an expert in fields that may previously have held no interest for you.
 You are not simply an author, you are cover designer, typesetter, marketing expert, social media whizz, blogger…the list is endless.
 I work 12-hour days, six or even seven days a week, and am frequently exhausted – and skint.

 When I took on that initial challenge to write a book I had no idea of the hard slog ahead of me.
 Is it really worth it?
 Oh my, yes.